johnpapa/angular-ngrx-data/docs/publishing-checklist.md

 1. Bump the npm package version number in `lib/package.json`.

 1. Run `npm run build-publish`.
-This command builds the library one more time before publishing to npm.
+This command builds the library one more time and then publishes to npm.

 > The publish step will fail if you aren't authorized to publish.
 >